-An Assistant Professor who chooses professional service as their area of scholarship is expected to serve as a leader, and/or be actively involved in committees and organizations at the university, local, and regional levels.
+An Assistant Professor pursuing professional service as scholarship is expected to demonstrate leadership in their disciplinary expertise.
 The faculty member must provide evidence of tangible outcomes associated with the service activity that analyze best practices and demonstrate its impact on the community and profession.
 Examples of such evidence include but are not limited to the following: